madrisan/hashicorp-vault-monitor/README.md

     root saltstack
 ```

-Add `-output=nagios` as above if you monitor Vault with Nagios.
+Add the flag `-output=nagios` if you monitor Vault with Nagios.

 #### Monitoring the access to the Vault KV data store